alperyazar/alperyazarcom/blog/2015-11-14-first-version-v1-of-isousbrs422-released.rst

+.. _page_blog_20151114_isousbrs422:

 First version (v1) of isoUSBRS422 Project is Completed
 ======================================================

 .. figure:: /images/blog/20151114/gallery_isousbrs422_cs_coated_v1_320_287.jpg
    :alt: Component side of isoUSBRS422 board
+   :align: center

    Component side of isoUSBRS422 board

-[I had announced]({% post_url 2014-12-23-new-project-isousbrs422 %}) my first open source hardware project on my blog in December 2014.
+:ref:`I had announced <page_blog_20141223_isousbrs422>` my first open source hardware project on my blog in December 2014.
 This is an open source, isolated USB <-> RS-422/RS-485 converter board.

 Today, I finished all jobs related to this project and published all necessary files.
 I took approximately 1 year to finish it.
 It is very long time for such project but I worked for my MSc thesis work almost all my spare time.
 After finishing my thesis work, I was able to finish this project.